-The AS layer determines the PC5 DRX parameter values for V2X communication over PC5 reference point, taking into account, e.g., PC5 QoS parameters and/or destination Layer-2 ID provided by the V2X layer.
+When the PC5 DRX operation is needed based on the NR Tx Profile, the AS layer determines the PC5 DRX parameter values for V2X communication over PC5 reference point, taking into account, e.g., PC5 QoS parameters and/or destination Layer-2 ID provided by the V2X layer.

 Editor's note: The reference to RAN specification will be added when the PC5 DRX operations are defined in RAN WGs.